 Welcome to Japan's final frontier!

 For dinner, it will be cool to step back in time and have a little venture around Hokkaido’s oldest market street “Akachochin Yokocho”, literally “Red Lantern Back Alley” in Kushiro city.
+This culinary exploration adds another memorable layer to your hokkaido winter tour, offering authentic flavors of the japan winter season.

 – Red-crowned crane, also known as Japanese crane or “tancho” in Japanese was almost extinct due to overhunting, and erosion of its natural habitat around World War II.